Danish Inventor Charged With Murder Over Kim Wall's Death

 "This is a very unusual and extremely brutal case which has had tragic consequences for Kim Wall and her relatives," special prosecutor Jakob Buch-Jepsen, of the Prosecution Service, said in a statement.

-Although interest in the case had been "enormous", he asked that the media respect that "further evidence in the case must be presented in court and not in the press".
+Although interest in the case had been "enormous," he asked that the media respect that "further evidence in the case must be presented in court and not in the press."

 Madsen was rescued from his sinking submarine outside Copenhagen last year and taken into custody.
-He will remain in custody until Feb.
-7, when the prosecution will argue he should remain in custody until the beginning of the trial in March.
+On Feb.
+7, the prosecution will argue he should remain in custody until the beginning of the trial in March.

-In October, Madsen admitted dismembering Wall's body but maintained that he had not killed her – and that she had succumbed to carbon monoxide poisoning while onboard.
-Early, he had first claimed he dropped her off, before changing his story again and saying she died when she hit her head on a heavy hatch.
+In October, Madsen admitted dismembering Wall's body but maintained that he had not killed her – and that she had succumbed to carbon monoxide poisoning while on board.
+He had first claimed he dropped her off, before changing his story again and saying she died when she hit her head on a heavy hatch.

-On January 15, the Danish Medical Legal Council assessed safe custody "may be required".
+On Jan.
+15, the Danish Medical Legal Council assessed safe custody "may be required."

 Journalist Kim Wall Remembered As A "Badass" By Her Friends